CiscoDevNet/terraform-aws-cdo-sdc/README.md

     - No inbound access required because the SDC talks to the backend via sqs queue.
   - An IAM role that allows starting an SSM sessions to the EC2.

-## Connecting to your SEC instance

-Once this terraform module is applied, the SDC should be up and running.
-However, you may find that you may need to log in to your instance's shell to perform troubleshooting.
-For security reasons, we do not expose SSH on the SDC that we deploy.
-You can use AWS SSM Session Manager to connect.
-To learn more about how to use SSM to connect to your AWS instance, see [the AWS documentation](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-working-with.html).
-The instance ID is required to connect, and you can get that from the `instance_id` output of this Terraform module.

 # Usage
 Please see [the usage documentation](USAGE.md) and the example below.